bjmorgan/kinisi/paper/paper.md

 ---

 # Summary
-`kinisi` is a Python package for estimating transport coefficients&emdash;e.g., self-diffusion coefficients, $D^*$&emdash;and their corresponding uncertainties from molecular dynamics simulation data; it includes an implementation of the approximate Bayesian regression scheme described in [@mccluskey_arxiv_2023], wherein the mean-squared displacement (MSD) of mobile atoms is modelled as a multivariate normal distribution that is parametrised from the input simulation data.
+`kinisi` is a Python package for estimating transport coefficients&mdash;e.g., self-diffusion coefficients, $D^*$&mdash;and their corresponding uncertainties from molecular dynamics simulation data; it includes an implementation of the approximate Bayesian regression scheme described in [@mccluskey_arxiv_2023], wherein the mean-squared displacement (MSD) of mobile atoms is modelled as a multivariate normal distribution that is parametrised from the input simulation data.
 `kinisi` uses Markov-chain Monte Carlo [@Goodman2010;@foreman_emcee_2019] to sample this model multivariate normal distribution to give a posterior distribution of linear model ensemble MSDs that are compatible with the observed simulation data.
 For each linear ensemble MSD, $\mathbf{x}(t)$, a corresponding estimate of the diffusion coefficient, $\widehat{D}^*$ is given via the Einstein relation,
 $$\widehat{D}^* = \frac{1}{6}\frac{\mathrm{d}\,\mathbf{x}(t)}{\mathrm{d}\,t},$$